sailTo/homework/essay note.md

 ### What to transfer?
 1. cross-modality: Use data modalities collected from existing services to learn the patterns in the new data modality of the targeted service. *e.g* taxi$\rightarrow$ ride-sharing cars.
 Users’ social posts and activities can be seen as useful proxies of urban dynamics.
 2. cross-city: Using the similar area of known cities (CBD for example).
-3. Leverage & combine:
+3. Leverage & combine: If the historical records are not sufficient, we can rely on social media check-ins.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg5MzU4ODA4LC03MjIxODEzMTQsLTExMz
+eyJoaXN0b3J5IjpbMTI3NTExNDA0MiwtNzIyMTgxMzE0LC0xMT
-czODM0NzksLTI1MjMxMDY5OCwzMDgyODI2MTAsMTc1ODM5NDg3
+M3MzgzNDc5LC0yNTIzMTA2OTgsMzA4MjgyNjEwLDE3NTgzOTQ4
-OSwtMTgyMjc0NTg5OSwxMzA0Mjk0MzIxLDE0MTgzMzg5NzgsND
+NzksLTE4MjI3NDU4OTksMTMwNDI5NDMyMSwxNDE4MzM4OTc4LD
-k3MTc1MTY2LDI5NTY5NTk3NCw1NTQ3NzMzMDddfQ==
+Q5NzE3NTE2NiwyOTU2OTU5NzQsNTU0NzczMzA3XX0=
 -->